 So what tactics push people down the persuasion slide, and can you incorporate them into your content?

 Yes.
-Good content persuades through psychological triggers.
+Good content persuasion happens through psychological triggers.
 This concept was validated in 1984, when Dr. Robert Cialdini, a researcher, psychologist and professor based in Arizona, developed six scientifically proven elements of persuasion, published in “Influence: The Psychology of Persuasion.”

 The six elements are: